-Most VVT system airflow designs are based on cooling requirements which require a greater CFM (liters/second) flow than heating requirements.
-Using this balancing procedure, you will adjust the cooling airflow first.
-If the heating and cooling maximum airflow requirements are the same, you will not need to balance the heating airflow.
+Most VAV system airflow designs are based on cooling requirements which require a greater cfm (liters/second) flow than heating requirements.
+Using the following balancing procedure, you adjust the cooling airflow first.
+If the heating and cooling maximum airflow requirements are the same, you do not need to balance the heating airflow.